wasimapinjari/react-artist-catalogue/LEARN.md

 Let's move on...

-## Setting up a local React development environment
+## Setting up React Project

+### Prerequisites

-**Prerequisites**: Before getting started let's make sure you have node and git installed and after that make sure you have npx installed in node.
+Before getting started let's make sure you have Node and Git installed and after that make sure you have npx installed in node.
 1. Go to https://nodejs.org and install the LTS version (recommended for most users) of the node.
 2. Go to https://git-scm.com and install Git by clicking on the next button of the installer until you hate your life.
 3. Install npx by typing the below command in the terminal.